backstreetbrogrammer/35_ParallelStreams/README.md

 ### Pointer chasing

-As we have seen multicore CPU architecture before where we have different level of caches present: L1, L2 and L3.
+As we have seen multicore CPU architecture before where we have different levels of caches present: `L1, L2 and L3`.

 ![CPUCaches](CPUCaches.PNG)